AZHenley/knox/README.md

 # The Knox Programming Language

 Knox is an experimental language meant to help me learn Go and explore compiler design.
-The compiler is written in Go and generates C. The compiler consists of a lexer, recurseive-descent parser, semantic analyzer, and code emitter.
+It acts as a systems language with high-level constructs for convenience.
+The compiler is written in Go and generates C. The compiler has few dependencies and consists of a lexer, recurseive-descent parser, semantic analyzer, and code emitter.

 The principles behind the design of Knox are:
  - Explicitness.
 Explicit and unambiguous code is a priority, even over brevity.
 No surprises.